Anmol-Repo/Gemini-AI-Webpage-Summarizer-/README.md

 "host_permissions": ["<all_urls>"]
 ```

-Explain these to recruiters: `activeTab` and `scripting` are used to inject/communicate with the content script; `storage` persists API key and history.
+`activeTab` and `scripting` are used to inject/communicate with the content script; `storage` persists API key and history.

 ---